JuliaLang/www.julialang.org/blog/2020/12/precompile_tutorial.md

 end
 ```

+you'll see that things that happen transiently do not "make it" into the precompile file: the first `println` displays only when you build the package, whereas the second one prints on subsequent `using PackageThatPrints` even when that doesn't require rebuilding the package.

-you'll see that things that happen transiently do not "make it" into the precompile file; they have to be linked to constants, types, methods, and other durable code constructs.
-(The `__init__` function is special in that it automatically gets called, if present, at the end of [module-loading].)
-A `precompile` directive runs during precompilation but *not* when loading your code; it causes some additional information (the results of type-inference) to be written to the `*.ji` file, and when you use the package that information gets reloaded as well.
-(Loading the results of type inference does take some time, but typically it's a fair bit quicker than computing it from scratch.)
+To "make it" into the precompile file, statements have to be linked to constants, types, methods, and other durable code constructs.
+The `__init__` function is special in that it automatically gets called, if present, at the end of [module-loading].

+A `precompile` directive runs during precompilation, but the only thing relevant for the `*.ji` file are the results (the compiled code) that it produces.
+Compiled objects (specifically the `MethodInstance`s described below) may be written to the `*.ji` file, and when you load the package those objects get loaded as well.
+Loading the results of type inference does take some time, but typically it's a fair bit quicker than computing inference results from scratch.
 @@

 Now that we've introduced the promise of `precompile`, it's time to acknowledge that this topic is complex.